Romanian Countryside Steeped in Tradition: Shepherd Tends Sheepfold the Old Way

 When leading the livestock to the mountains, the shepherd was walking in front of the flock and blowing his trumpet.
 Behind him, the sheep and the guarding dogs walking on the sides.
 They were trained to protect the sheep from anything.

 Up there, the trumpet was used for giving long distance signals.
-A short time after the sun was descending from its zenith in the sky, the trumpet was calling the flock back for milking.
+A short time after the sun was descending from its zenith in the sky, the trumpet was calling the flock back for milking sheep by hand.
 Then again in the evening, before sunset.
 In the foggy evenings, one was guided through the forests by the sound of his fellow shepherd’ trumpet.

 Without approvals and itinerary, since 2008, the transhumance is forbidden in Romania.
 The alignment of our country’s legislation to the EU led to the disappearance of a millennial lifestyle.